greg-raven/Department-21/_posts/2013-08-02-do-you-drink-beer.md

 Man: Correct.

-Woman: Do you know that if you didn’t drink so much beer, that money could have been put in a step-up interest savings account and after accounting for compound interest for the past 20 years, you could have now bought a Ferrari?
+Woman: Do you know that if you didn't drink so much beer, that money could have been put in a step-up interest savings account and after accounting for compound interest for the past 20 years, you could have now bought a Ferrari?

 Man: Do you drink beer?

 Woman: No.

-Man: Where’s your Ferrari?
+Man: Where's your Ferrari?